 - Moisture Resistant MDF Board: Water-resistant resins are utilised to manufacture these boards, which can be used even in wet areas like bathrooms and kitchens.

-- Laminated MDF Board: A pre-laminated or laminated MDF sheet/ board has an additional thin layer bonded to it for decorative and functional purposes.
+- Laminated MDF Board: A pre-laminated or laminated sheet/ board has an additional thin layer bonded to it for decorative and functional purposes.
 Laminates can have different colours, textures and finishes and protect the underlayers from damage.

-- Veneered MDF Board: A thin layer of natural wood (called a veneer) is attached to a typical MDF board to make it veneered.
+- Veneered MDF Board: A thin layer of natural wood (called a veneer) is attached to a typical fibre board to make it veneered.
 Such boards look exactly like natural solid wood but without being as expensive.

 Uses of MDF in Buildings